skafdasschaf/lilypond-tools/README.md

   - `primary` (optional): Boolean that denotes whether this source is the primary source.
 Exactly one source *must* contain this key with a true value.
 - `imslp` (optional): IMSLP identifier (only used on the webpage).
 - `notes` (optional): Miscellaneous notes (only used on the webpage).
-- `parts` (required): For each file in the `scores/` subdirectory, this key must contain a subkey-value pair.
+- `parts` (optional): For each file in the `scores/` subdirectory, this key may contain a subkey-value pair.
 The subkey corresponds to the file name (without extension), and the value will be used as score type on the title page (-> `\MetadataScoretype`).
+File names that correspond to default scoring abbreviations (such as `org` and `vl1`) will be converted even in the absence of a respective subkey.